Thinker: Learning to Plan and Act: Experiments

 \subsection{Sokoban}

 We selected the game of Sokoban \cite{botea2003using, weber2017imagination}, a classic puzzle problem, as our primary testing environment due to its inherent complexity and requirement for extensive planning.
-In Sokoban, the objective is to push all four boxes onto the designated red target squares, as depicted in Figure \ref{fig:0}.
+In Sokoban, the objective is to push all four boxes onto the designated red target squares, as depicted in Figure \ref{fig:vis}.
 We used the unfiltered dataset comprising 900,000 Sokoban levels from \cite{guez2019investigation}.
-The training of all algorithms was conducted with 5e7 frames.

-The learning curves of the actor-critic algorithm applied to the raw MDP and the Thinker-augmented MDP is shown in Fig \ref{fig:main_sokoban}, with results averaged over three seeds.
-We have also reproduced the results of DRC \cite{guez2019investigation}, the current state-of-the-art for Sokoban.
-In terms of initial learning speed and final performance, Thinker surpasses the other baselines.
-Thinker solves more than 80\% of the Sokoban games at 1e7 frames, whereas DRC requires over 2e7 frames to reach the same level.
-The trained agents' performance, assessed on the unfiltered test dataset from \cite{guez2019investigation}, is presented in Table \ref{table:1}.
+We train our algorithm for 5e7 frames, while baselines in the literature typically train for at least 5e8 frames.
+Despite this discrepancy, we present learning curves plotted against frame count for direct comparison.

+The learning curve for the actor-critic algorithm applied to the Thinker-augmented MDP is depicted in Fig. \ref{fig:baseline_sokoban}, with results averaged across five seeds.
+We include seven baselines: DRC \cite{guez2019investigation}, Dreamer-v3 \cite{hafner2023mastering}, MuZero \cite{schrittwieser2020mastering}, I2A \cite{weber2017imagination}, ATreeC \cite{farquhar2017treeqn}, VIN \cite{tamar2016value}, and IMPALA with ResNet \cite{espeholt2018impala}.
+In Sokoban, DRC stands as the current state-of-the-art algorithm, outperforming others by a significant margin, likely due to its well-suited prior for the game.
+The `DRC (original paper)' result is sourced directly from the paper, whereas `DRC' denotes our replicated results.

+Thinker surpasses the other baselines in terms of performance in the first 5e7 frames.
+At 2e7 frames, Thinker solves 88\% of the levels, while DRC (original paper) solves 80\% and the other baselines solve at most 21\%.
+At 5e7 frames, Thinker solves 95 \% of the levels, while DRC (original paper) solves 93\% and the other baselines solve at most 45\%.
+These results underscore the enhanced planning capabilities afforded by the Thinker-augmented MDP to an RL agent.

 To understand the benefits of planning, we evaluate a policy trained with $K=20$ on the Thinker-Augmented MDP, by testing its performance with different $K$ values in the same augmented environment during the testing phase.
 This variability allows us to control the degree of planning and the result is shown in Figure \ref{fig:main_sokoban_infK}.
-The figure also depicts the performance of the policy predicted by the model, which can be regarded as a distilled policy devoid of planning.
+The figure also depicts the performance of the base policy, which can be regarded as a distilled policy devoid of planning.
 We observe a significant performance improvement attributable to planning, even at the end of training.